bgo-bioimagerie/platformmanager/doc/content/modules/module/services.md

 ### Stock

-// TODO: complete that
 [comment]: # (TODO: Document that)

 ## Module activation and configuration

-Within your space, go into _Configuration_ module.
+Within your space, go into *Configuration* module.

 ![basic configuration](../../../basic_configuration_1.png)

-Then click edit button in _services_ line.
+Then click edit button in *services* line.

 You can now select the minimum role required to access the module.
 "Inactive" option stands for "the module is not active".